jimoconnell/iPad-Coding/README.md

 There are a lot of text editors for the iPad, but I wanted one that would work with git and not add a lot of steps to my workflow.
 A thread on Reddit recommended the combination of WorkingCopy (git client) and Textastic (TextMate for iPad, basically) for editing.

 ##Working Copy Git App

-Working Copy has a free version that lets you check out repositories, but not check in changes.
+[Working Copy](http://workingcopyapp.com) has a free version that lets you check out repositories, but not check in changes.
 While this would be useful to some, I decided to buy the paid version for $14.99 and have not regretted it in the least.
 Working copy will become the cornerstone of your workflow on the iPad, both with GitHub as well as privately-hosted repos.
-There is an 'Enterprise Version" that lets you get the full-featured version in a single step, but I do not believe it offers any other features, just a convenience for deploying throughout a company.
+(There is an 'Enterprise Version" that lets you get the full-featured version in a single step, but I do not believe it offers any additional features, it's just a convenience for deploying throughout a company.)

 Once you have Working Copy, authorize it against your GitHub account and clone or create a repo.
 Now, it may appear that you can edit right there in WorkingCopy, but you really want to fire up an a real editor at this point.
 Put WorkingCopy in the background and open up Textastic.

+###iOctocat
+Working Copy is where you'll manage your git repositories, but if you're using GitHub, you'll also want to install [iOctocat](https://ioctocat.com) to do all of the things on GitHub that come along with being a member of the ecosystem.
+GitHub is a social platform, after all, and iOctocat is where you manage your life on it.

 ##Textastic Text Editor App
 Get the $10 upgrade for Textastic.
 I can't remember exactly what's different between the paid and unpaid versions, but the developers deserve the love.

+My first instinct was to first open up Textastic, create a file, then check it in to git.
+This is *not* the best way to go about it.
+Start from Working Copy.
+Open your repo and click the "+" mark to create a new file.
+Once you type the name, hit enter and the file will be created.
+Switch over to Textastic and the file will be available from the file chooser.
+(Yes, you *can* create files in Textastic, but it's more difficult to get them into Working Copy afterwards, so don't bother doing it this way.)

-What threw me a bit was when I looked for the save button.
+What also threw me a bit was when I looked for the save button.
 There is none.
 You edit to your heart's content, then switch back to WorkingCopy.
 Looking at the repository view, you'll see that it has seen the changes and gives you a simple way to commit your changes.

+##Byword Markdown Editor
+GitHub projects default to displaying a README as the top page of your project and they use Markdown syntax for formatting, but I'm a real newbie when it comes to Markdown, so I decided to look for an editor that would let me work visually, rather than just monospaced text and formatting codes.
+[Byword](https://bywordapp.com/) is the app to get.
+It's a great Markdown editor, but as it uses IOS's feature for opening iCloud and Dropbox files, it can also open files in the git repo you've cloned in Working Copy.
+If you're new to Markdown, keep the [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) handy.